azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

     // Assigning values by index
     list[0] =  1;

     // Initializing array first index value
+    // *list point to list[0]
     *list =  1;

     // Creating a pointer to an array.
 Note: This does not required reference (&) operator as array are passed by reference. int  *list_ptr = list;

     ++list_prt; // This point to the next element of an array